 Step-by-step setup guide

 Below is a practical, high-level flow you can follow.
 If you’re using CurseForge or a launcher with a server profile, some steps may be simplified or automated.
-The ultimate guide how to make roles for your discord server that will keep your members engaged
+Host your own bf4 server a step by step guide 2026

 - Decide your hosting path